 Most auto accident attorneys in Las Vegas work on a contingency fee basis.
 This means you don’t pay any upfront costs.
 Instead, your attorney only gets paid if they recover compensation for you—typically around 33% to 40% of the settlement or verdict.
 This arrangement ensures you can pursue justice without worrying about out-of-pocket legal fees.

-At Battle Born, we also work on contingency.
+Our personal injury law firm also works on contingency.
 We’ll handle all aspects of the legal process, including dealing with the insurance company, so you can focus on your recovery.
 If we don’t win, you don’t pay.
-Call us today if you were involved in a car accident and were injured due to someone else’s negligence.
+Call us today if you were involved in an automobile accident and were injured due to someone else’s negligence.

 What is My Car Accident Case Worth?